 The potato salad starter is a tousle of wide, papery bonito flakes, pickled daikon brunoise, threads of crunchy kombu and mayonnaise-soused chunks of potato.
 It’ll test your chopstick skills.
 There’s also fried gnocchi with parmesan and gyokuro (a type of Japanese green tea), house-made chicken liver and vanilla pate, and a raw vegetable salad with shio koji (a Japanese, umami-laden seasoning) and anchovy sauce.

 Monou’s crowning glory is the scampi, which stares up at you from its bowl.
-It’s lightly seared and served with eggplant, dill and soft bonito-dashi jelly.
+It’s lightly seared and soft bonito-dashi jelly, equally-gelatinous eggplant, and dill .
 It’s quirky, cute and mind-bogglingly intricate in flavour.

 Finish your meal with a silky houjicha, a green tea with leaves roasted over charcoal (most green teas are steamed), or matcha latte.
 For something left of field, Tatsuya will joyously direct you to the menu of organic Japanese teas that he imports directly from Japanese farmers.